Kotak Assured Savings Plan

 Thus, this financial year, ₹3,000 is deductible, not just ₹2,500.

 Section 16 allows substantial savings on your tax outgo if you are a salaried individual.
 Knowing the rules will help you compute the exact tax amount to pay.
-Kotak Life offers a tax and savings guide that can help individuals save on their taxes in different ways.
+Kotak Life offers a tax and savings guide to help individuals save on their taxes differently.